 These climate-related events may require the Group to implement additional protective or sanitary measures at sites located in high-risk areas, which would lead to additional costs.
 A natural disaster could result in the destruction of all or part of the Group's facilities, personal injury or death of employees and indefinitely interrupt production and supplies to customers.
 The inability for a production plant to resume deliveries quickly following a natural disaster, or the various costs and constraints related to repairs or temporary remedial measures, could have a material adverse effect on the business, financial position, results and outlook of the Group.
 In particular, the Group only has one production plant in each country where it operates, limiting the opportunity to provide alternative supplies from another Group production plant.
-Furthermore, such events could involve the Group in legal proceedings brought against it by potential victims seeking compensation for damages suffered and/or result in the imposition of penalties, which could have a material adverse effect on the business, financial position, results and outlook of the Group.
+Furthermore, such events could involve the Group in legal proceedings brought against it by potential victims seeking compensation for damages suffered and/or result in the imposition of penalties, which could have a material adverse effect on the busines, which could have a material adverse effect on the busines, the Group production plant.